visualizenews/corona/index.markdown

     according to a paper later published by _South China Morning Post_, the first case can be traced back to November 17.
   hidden: false
+- template: text-blocks
+  hidden: false
+  text_block: |-
+    We compared the incidence rate (per 100k people) of the three major Covid-19 epicenters in the world:

+    * Hubei province (population 58,500,000): the area where the COVID-19 outbreak started, presumably in November 2019;
+    * Daegu (population 2,489,802): the epicenter of the Korean contagion which started from the Shincheonji Church of Jesus sect, where the disease spread among members, in December 2019;
+    * Lombardy (population 10,078,012): the epicenter of the Italian contagion, which had a major outbreak in February 2020.
+  title: ''
+  image: ''
 - template: chart
   show_title: false
   appearance: Full-screen